 1. Use Social Media to Listen to Patient Concerns

 While social media is known for its tremendous ability to help you connect with others, it’s also a great listening tool too.
 Social media platforms like Twitter and Facebook can help you listen to patient concerns, see what other industry experts are saying, and even help you scope out local competitors.

-You might notice, for example, that another practice ran a very successful patient appreciation day.
-By seeing what worked and what didn’t, you could pick up some useful tips for creating your own successful event.
+You might notice, for example, that another practice ran a very successful patient-appreciation day.
+By seeing what worked and what didn’t, you could learn some useful tips for creating your own successful event.

 2. Social Media Helps Create Online Referrals

 In today’s digital age, patients are more likely than ever to make a referral or suggestion online.
 That’s why a strong media presence on their favorite platforms can be a big plus to your chiropractic career.